wanxuanz/SWEN20003_project2/README.md

 * **Fences**: a fence is stationary and takes no action upon a tick.
 Its image is located at **`res/images/fence.png`**.
 * **Signs**: a sign is stationary and takes no action upon a tick.
 It serves to redirect gatherers and thieves.
-There are four types of signs, with images located at -- **`res/images/left.png`**</br>
+There are four types of signs, with images located at</br>
+-- **`res/images/left.png`**</br>
 -- **`res/images/right.png`**</br>
 -- **`res/images/up.png`**</br>